About

 How

-process.
-With credit card handy, you visit a domain name registrar's
+straightforward process.
+With credit card handy, you visit a domain

-site and follow their instructions.
-(Which registrar depends on whether
+name registrar and follow their instructions.
+(Which registrar depends

-you want a .com or .co.uk or .com.au type etc).
+on whether you want a .com or .co.uk or .com.au

 Good registrars make